100 Notable alumni of

 -

 Krystal Marie Ball is an American political commentator and media host.
-She was previously a political candidate, as well as a television host at MSNBC, a regular contributor to The Huffington Post, and a co-host of The Hill's Rising along with Saagar Enjeti.
+She was previously a political candidate, as well as co-host on the MSNBC show The Cycle, a regular contributor to The Huffington Post, and a co-host of The Hill's Rising along with Saagar Enjeti.
 In May 2021, Ball and Enjeti announced that they were leaving the show in order to launch their own independent project titled Breaking Points with Krystal and Saagar.
 Ball is a co-host with her husband Kyle Kulinski on the podcast Krystal Kyle & Friends.
-She has made guest appearances on networks such as CNN, CNBC, Fox News, and programs including Real Time with Bill Maher.

 -